 With regards to EU shipping and import duties you will have to check locally what they will be.
 If they are too much we would recommend buying through one of our dealers.

 If you have a faulty product, you should first read the F.A.Q under TROUBLESHOOTING.
-If you can’t get in touch with the dealer you bought it from or if you bought directly from Stone Deaf, you should contact us here: [email protected] and someone will get back to you within 48 hours.
+If you can’t get in touch with the dealer you bought it from or if you bought directly from Stone Deaf, you should contact us here: [email protected] and someone will get back to you as soon as possible.

 If your pedal is still covered by a warranty, we or the dealer you bought it from will take care of the repairs free of charge (although in some cases you might have to pay for shipping).
 If the warranty is expired, we can still work something out, but we might have to charge you a ‘workbench’ fee.
 Get in touch, and we’ll talk details.
 Contact [email protected] for more info.